gjoree/Games-Marketplace/README.md

 - Start the front-end by using `npm start`

 If you make changes to the sokoban files in the backend, make sure to run `npx webpack` while in the sokoban folder, so the new scripts can be executed.
 Delete the old ones and the new dist file.
 Make sure to restart the back-end after doing changes.

+TODO: See if there is a difference if the start of onslaught arena game arguments are pulled from the database or from local storage as it is now.